 This series (3rd) consists of six very pretty dress styles.
 I believe they initially came in the same boxes and with the same birth certificates as the 2nd series, but when those ran out, they changed.
 The newer boxes looked the same, but the ribbons were in plastic sleeves attached to the box liner, and the hand tag and birth certificate changed to have a modern look.

 The dresses generally came with matching bloomers, lacy white tights, and white Mary Jane shoes.
 However, I have seen one example that came with socks, and a few of them came with black Mary Jane shoes.
 I don’t have enough information at this time to list which came with which.
 I need more information!
+I also need more information on their undergarments.
+I think they came with the white underpants, but I’m not sure.
+Do you know?

 There are 6 outfits in this series and they were made entirely by the KT factory.
 I believe that there are six or seven versions of each outfit: 3 sateen (A, B, C), 3 – 4 velveteen (E, F,?).
 Using the Cotton Version Seriesas a reference, it appears that they did not create a D.